awcooper/MazeGame/README.md

 # MazeGame
-A maze game written in Java
+A gridMaze game written in Java